obhq/obliteration/README.md

 ## System requirements

-- Windows 10, Linux and macOS.
+- Windows 10, Linux or macOS.
-- x86-64 or AArch64 CPU.
+- x86-64 CPU.
-- A jailbroken PS4 with FTP server that support SELF decryption.
+- A jailbroken PS4 with FTP server that supports SELF decryption.

 ### Windows-specific requirements